Tommy Bracco: Early life

-Thomas Bracco was born in Staten Island, New York City, New York to Phil and Annabelle Bracco.
+Thomas Bracco was born and raised in Huguenot, Staten Island to Phil and Annabelle Bracco.
 He attended Fiorello H. LaGuardia High School for the Performing Arts.
 Bracco took acting classes at Chazz Palminteri and dance classes at Star Struck Dance Studio.
 He was trained at Dale Brown Musical Theatre Intensive.

 Career

 Broadway

 He began his acting debut in the Broadway musical Newsies playing the character Spot Conlon.
-The Musical premiered at the Paper Mill Playhouse in Millburn, New Jersey and ran from September 25, 2011 through October 16, 2011.
-It opened again on Broadway at the Nederlander Theatre and ran from March 15, 2012 to August 24, 2014.
+The Musical premiered at the Paper Mill Playhouse in Millburn, New Jersey and ran from September 25, 2011, through October 16, 2011.
+It opened again on Broadway at the Nederlander Theatre and ran from March 15, 2012, to August 24, 2014.
 He reprised his role on Broadway performing in Pretty Woman: The Musical as Giulio.
 The musical made its world premiere at the Nederlander Theatre in Chicago, Illinois on March 13, 2018.
 It then made its way onto Broadway on July 20, 2018, and closed on August 18, 2019.